solidboredom/constructive/tutorials/tutorial-partIII.md

 ### PART III

 NOTE: THIS PART OF THE TUTORIAL IS STILL UNDER CONSTRUCTION.
-THE FUNCTIONALITY IS IN THE LIBRARY IS READY AND BEEING USED BUT THE TUTRIAL NOT. the Source code in https://github.com/solidboredom/constructive/blob/main/examples/mount-demo.scad and https://github.com/solidboredom/constructive/blob/main/examples/pulley-demo.scad might give some idea, of what is not here
+THE FUNCTIONALITY IS IN THE LIBRARY IS READY AND BEING USED BUT THE TUTORIAL IS NOT COMPETE. the Source code in https://github.com/solidboredom/constructive/blob/main/examples/mount-demo.scad and https://github.com/solidboredom/constructive/blob/main/examples/pulley-demo.scad might give some idea on parts missing here.

 [Part III tutorial](./tutorial-partIII.md) shows advanced Features like grouping commands into a g() group, working with Parts, and combinig them into Assembly
 --------------------